MyLadder/PageScrollView/README.md

       //force layout all its childs gravity as Gravity.CENTER. scrollView.setChildCenter(true);

+      //if content size less than parent size , setChildFillParent as true to match parent size. scrollView.setChildFillParent(true);

       //set layout margin for each item between at the layout orientation. scrollView.setMiddleMargin(30);